 OTHER VEGAN PANCAKE RECIPES TO TRY:

 Pumpkin Spice Latte Pancakes

-In a large bowl, combine the almond flour, potato starch, baking powder, pumpkin pie spice, salt and whisk really well making sure there are no lumps remaining from the starch.
-When measuring the almond flour and potato starch, make sure to scoop out the ingredients with your measuring cup, pat down well so there are no gaps and then level off.
+- In a large bowl, combine the almond flour, potato starch, baking powder, pumpkin pie spice, salt and whisk really well making sure there are no lumps remaining from the starch.
+When measuring the almond flour and potato starch, make sure to scoop out the ingredients with your measuring cup, pat down and then level off.
 Or use a kitchen scale for best results.

-Pour the wet ingredients into the dry and stir well until smooth.
+- Pour the wet ingredients into the dry and stir well until smooth.
 Add the chocolate chips if using.
 The batter should be fairly thick, similar to a muffin batter.
 Very important step: You must let the batter sit for 15-20 minutes before cooking the pancakes.
 This gives time for the baking powder and starch to soak up the liquid, which in turn produces a fluffy, well cooked pancake.
-Trust me on this.

-After 5 minutes (of the 15 minutes) has passed, start heating up a nonstick pan over medium-low heat, closer to low.
+- Start heating up a nonstick pan over medium-low heat, closest to low.
 Your pan needs to heat up for 10 minutes, so there is even cooking with each pancake.
 I chose to use a 4.5 inch round cookie cutter to produce perfectly round and evenly cooked pancakes.
 If you do this, place the cookie cutter on the hot pan and then spray the whole inside with nonstick spray.
 You must use nonstick spray, or the pancakes will stick to the pan.
 Once it is ready, add about a 1/4 cup of batter to the pan and quickly smooth out the top with the back of a spoon.
 Let it cook for 3-4 minutes, or until the top is looking dry and the edges are dry and firm.
 Flip over and cook another 2 minutes.
-If you flip too soon, they will not cook through all the way.
+Repeat.